Mark Barberio: Tampa Bay Lightning

 Ahead of the 2013–14 season, Barberio made the Lightning's opening night roster out of training camp, reuniting with former Syracuse head coach and current Lightning head coach, Jon Cooper.
 On January 19, 2014, Barberio scored his first two NHL goals in a Tampa 5–3 victory over the Carolina Hurricanes, becoming just the second player in Lightning history to score his first two career NHL goals in the same game.
 After his milestone game, it became public that Barberio had earlier promised himself as a minor leaguer in the AHL two years prior that he would not cut his hair until he made it to the NHL and scored his first goal.
 He ultimately finished the regular season with five goals and five assists (ten points) in 49 games played for the Lightning and was also tied for fourth in the NHL amongst rookie defencemen with a +10 plus-minus rating.
 Barberio also made his Stanley Cup playoff debut against Montreal Canadiens in the Eastern Conference Quarterfinals, playing in two games in the Canadiens' eventual four-game series sweep.

 On June 27, 2014, Tampa Bay re-signed Barberio to a one-year, one-way contract for the 2014–15 season.
 On April 2, 2015, Barberio played in his 100th career NHL game in a 2–1 Lightning overtime loss to the Ottawa Senators.
 He finished the regular season with one goal and six assists for seven points from 52 games played.
-Barberio played one game in the 2015 Stanley Cup playoffs while the Lightning went to the Stanley Cup Final.
+Barberio played one game in the 2015 Stanley Cup playoffs while the Lightning went to the Stanley Cup Finals.